akosarch/keyboard/README.md

     },
     inRow: 10,
 }
-// Note: this is written in .jsx format
+// Note: this is written in .js format
 // For the .json you should wrap each property with a "" so the keys becomes "keys" etc
 ```